 Take a quick look through the house and jot down any items you want to keep an eye out for.
 Maybe an end table for the living room or a lamp to bring some extra light to a guest room.

 Are you short on glassware, baking pans or some other kitchen essential?
 Add it to the list!
 Jot down your kids’ sizes or the sizes they will be in the upcoming season if they’re already outfitted for the current one.

 Have you picked a theme for an upcoming kid’s birthday party, wedding shower or fundraising event at school?
 Make a note in case you spot something that would fit into the decor.

 If there is something you know you’ll have a hard time passing up but just do not need, write that down too.
 Hopefully you’ll remember to leave the adorable cake plate for someone else when you glance at your list and see “No more serving platters!” in large bold letters.

-With a little preparation and a bit of practice, you’ll be a yard sale master in no time!
+With these easy yard sale tips, a little preparation, and a bit of practice, you’ll be a yard sale master in no time!